lazarus4/Beforth/architecture/VM.md

 - It doesn't allow cheating.
 The host must use the stream protocol to access the internals of the VM.
 - It enforces a protocol that's simple enough to put in hardware.

 In the real world, the host would redirect its data stream from the Web Worker to a real device (MCU, FPGA, etc.) through a serial port or socket connection.
+In front-end Javascript, this could be the native messaging interface.